JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 layout: post
 title: Snake Puzzle Games
 ---
-Latest update Oct 7-8, 2020: added new game Worm Jazz, and updated Puddle Knights.
+Latest update Oct 7 to 12, 2020: added new game Worm Jazz, update to Puddle Knights, added game Serpent Fusion, added long lost Jack Lance snakebird level.

 Here is a collection of all the snake puzzle games known to humankind (thankfully word hasn't reached you-know-who), together with descriptions, pictures, and a few awards at the end.
 The order in which they appear is roughly the order that I played them in.
 I'll try to write an update whenever a new game is released.
 The purpose of this article